thane98/Exalt/README.md

 This will output a CMB file to "a.cmb" by default.
 Once again, the "-o" or "--output" flags can be used to change the name of the output.

-If there are errors in your script, the decompiler will print out an error message.
+If there are errors in your script, the com.thane98.decompiler will print out an error message.
 The message will include the file where the error occurred, the error message, and the location.
 For example:

 ```
 /home/thane98/a.exl